gatkinso/crwd/README.md

 Normally these would be classes, blahblah, but the intent is to demonstrate threading knowledge.

-There is an example, non building, unit test based on GTest, just to show that this is how it wuold be done.
+There is an example, non building, unit test based on GTest, just to show that this is how it would be done.

 There are lots of warts - for instance:
 * CORRECTNESS:::: not checking if the scan is complete before dumping.
 Spam the 'd' button, you get inconsistent results.